Ghanshyam144/Book-Pal/README.md

    `npm start`

-8. Access BookBuddy in your web browser at `http://localhost:3000`.
+8. Access Book-Pal in your web browser at `http://localhost:3000`.

 ## Usage

-1. Create an account or log in to your existing account on BookBuddy `(Optional)`.
+1. Create an account or log in to your existing account on Book-Pal `(Optional)`.
 2. Explore the Read List section to add books you plan to read.
 You can mark them as read once you finish them.
 3. Rate books you've read and manage your rated books in the Rated Books Section.
 4. Use the chatbot to get recommendations based on books you mention or your preferred genres.